 How to park on the Downtown Campus

 Parking on campus is enforced by LCC Police and Public Safety.
 Officers monitor areas across campus to help ensure the availability of parking and the safety of those entering and exiting parking areas by upholding the parking regulations.
 Parking decals are enforced 7 a.m. to 10 p.m.
 Monday through Thursday and 7am - 4pm Friday.

 Remember LCC parking is for use only when on campus for school-related business.
 LCC parking lots cannot be used when attending to unrelated LCC business such as off-campus employment.
 Permits are non-transferable and issued to a specific person for use.
-Parking permits used by someone other than the person to whom it was issued may result in a written violation and/or have their parking permit revoked.
+Use of a parking permit by someone other than the person to whom it was issued may result in a written violation and/or revocation of the parking permit.

 The Capital Area Transportation Authority (CATA) is a cost-effective and convenient way to get to LCC locations.CATA

 City of Lansing Parking

 The city of Lansing maintains parking ramps within walking distance of Lansing Community College.

 Many of the streets bordering the LCC Downtown Campus have metered parking.
 Be sure to check the meter for price and maximum length of stay times before deciding to park.
 View the City of Lansing page for information on CashKeys for Metered Parking.

 Learn more about parking near the college and in the entire downtown area.